-In mulit-phase configuration, the timing relationship between the phases is determined by internal circuitry that monitors the PWM outputs.
+In dual-phase configuration, SP is low and the timing relationship between the two phases is determined by internal circuitry that monitors the PWM outputs.
 Because each phase is monitored independently, operation approaching 100% duty cycle is possible.
 In addition, more than one output can be active at a time, permitting overlapping phases.